-- f.
+- e.
+Obstruction or Balk: If, while riding a section, a rider is hindered by the presence of another person standing in the section, the rider may request that the observer permit a reride of the section.
+Any penalties incurred prior to the hindrance are retained. - f.
 Protests: A rider may protest a score in a section by making a specific protest in writing to the clerk of the course within 10 minutes after the end of the event.
 The clerk of the course will decide on the merits of the protest after conferring with the observer in question.
 A rider may not protest another rider's score.
-Decisions of the clerk of the course are final. - Overall Scoring and Ties: In each class, the order of g. finish is determined by the low score.
+Decisions of the clerk of the course are final. - g.
+Overall Scoring and Ties: In each class, the order of finish is determined by the low score.
 In the event of ties, the rider with the lowest score on observation (independent of any time penalties, if those are used) will prevail.
 If the riders are tied on observation, the rider with the most cleans will prevail, and if still tied then the rider prevails who has most ones, twos, or threes, in succession.
 If riders are tied on all points, then the rider prevails who rode farthest into the trial before the first one, or two, three, etc. If still tied on all points, the clerk of the course will organize a "ride-off" in which a special section is designated and the riders ride one time each in turn, repeating the process until one rider has a lower score.
 A coin flip will be used to determine which rider goes first in the ride-off. - Alternative Scoring: Some clubs may choose to utilize an alternative scoring system at some events.
 Alternative scoring rules should be announced and clearly explained prior to the competition.
-Some examples are: - No-stop rules: This system is often used with vintage trials or classic "English" trials, and requires that the machine maintains constant forward motion without stopping, under penalty of failure. - 2.
-Indoor rules: This system is popular with "indoor" or stadium trials that include manmade obstacles of various types such as pipes, timber structures, inverted dumpsters, car bodies, teeter-totter planks, etc. Typical indoor rules allow the rider to move the machine backwards.
+Some examples are: - 1.
+No-stop rules: This system is often used with vintage trials or classic "English" Trials and requires that the machine maintains constant forward motion without stopping, under penalty of failure. - Indoor rules: This system is popular with "indoor" or stadium trials that include manmade obstacles of various types such as pipes, timber structures, inverted dumpsters, car bodies, teeter-totter planks, etc. Typical indoor rules allow the rider to move the machine backwards.
 The rider may also be required to ride several sections continuously with additional penalties for exceeding a specific time limit.
-Indoor stadium trials sometimes include a side-by-side race over a series of obstacles with the loser receiving additional penalty points. - 3.
-Gate Trials: This system incorporates a series of gates within each section with points associated with each gate.
+Indoor stadium Trials sometimes include a side-by-side race over a series of obstacles with the loser receiving additional penalty points.

+3. Gate Trials: This system incorporates a series of gates within each section with points associated with each gate.
 Gates with more difficult obstacles are given a greater point value.
 The object is to ride the section clean (no faults or failures) while passing through as many gates as the rider is capable of riding.
 No gate is required for passage-all are optional.
 The rider accumulates points for all the gates successfully attempted in each section, so long as the section is ridden cleanly from start to end.
 Any fault or failure within the section results in 0 points for the rider in that section.
 This system also works well as a team competition, with riders in each team accumulating points for the team with successful rides.